SoftwareAG/c8y-docs/content/oee/oee-administration-bundle/machine-profiles.md

 ### Resolution

 Next, define the resolution intervals.
-The default interval is mandatory and will define the interval that is used for this machine in the Organization Overview.
-It will also influence OEE calculation intervals for Sites and Lines that do not have a dedicated profile.
+The default interval is mandatory and will define the interval that is used for this machine in the **Overview**.
+It will also influence OEE calculation intervals for sites and lines that do not have a dedicated profile.

 ![Resolution tab](/images/oee/administration/profile-resolution.png)